-Venous stasis dermatitis, also known as varicose eczema, is a skin condition involving swollen and itchy discolored skin on the lower legs that may look like a rash.
+Venous stasis dermatitis, or varicose eczema, involves swollen and itchy discolored skin on the lower legs that may look like a rash.
 It usually occurs when venous insufficiency leads to varicose veins.
-It can result in ulcerations or open sores.
+It can lead to ulcerations or open sores.

 Other names for the condition are gravitational dermatitis and venous eczema.
 It is a chronic condition that slowly develops and worsens over time.